awsdocs/amazon-sagemaker-developer-guide/doc_source/kubernetes-sagemaker-operators.md

 Use "smlogs [command] --help" for more information about a command.
 ```

-## Delete operators<a name="delete-operators"></a>

-### Delete cluster\-based operators<a name="delete-cluster-based-operators"></a>

-#### Operators installed using YAML<a name="operators-installed-using-yaml"></a>
+## Clean up resources<a name="cleanup-operator-resources"></a>

-To uninstall the operator from your cluster, make sure that all SageMaker resources have been deleted from the cluster\.
+To uninstall the operator from your cluster, you must first make sure to delete all SageMaker resources from the cluster\.
 Failure to do so causes the operator delete operation to hang\.
-Once you have deleted all SageMaker jobs, use `kubectl` to delete the operator from the cluster\.
-Run the following commands to stop all jobs and delete the operator from the cluster:
+Run the following commands to stop all jobs:

 ```
 # Delete all SageMaker jobs from Kubernetes